OK: Gesture

 In the United States and much of Europe a related gesture is made by touching the index finger with the thumb (forming a rough circle) and raising of the remaining fingers.
 It is not known whether the gesture is derived from the expression, or if the gesture appeared first.
 The gesture was popularized in the United States in 1840 as a symbol to support then-presidential candidate and incumbent vice president Martin Van Buren.
-This was because Van Buren's nickname, Old Kinderhook, derived from his hometown of Kinderhook, NY, had the initials O.K.
+This was because Van Buren's nickname, Old Kinderhook, derived from his hometown of Kinderhook, New York, had the initials O.K.
 Similar gestures have different meanings in other cultures, some offensive, others devotional.